AleDavidOvalle/AleDavidOvalle/README.md

 ## 🧑‍💻 About Me

-Hi, I'm **Alejandro**, a Systems Engineering student passionate about web development, software architecture, and elegant, well‑structured solutions.
+Hi, I'm **Alejandro**, a Systems Engineering student passionate about web development, software architecture, and elegant, well-structured solutions.
 I work with **Angular**, **Node.js/Express (my preferred backend stack)**, SQL/NoSQL databases, and I love applying design patterns to write code that *smells good*.
 Lifetime gamer and music enjoyer.

 I'm looking to grow, learn, and contribute to real-world projects while becoming the best version of myself.

 ---

 ## 🚀 Technical Skills

 ### 🧠 Languages